-The jammer example has been used as a test case for the SAVE design methodology (see Section 2.2).
-In the frame of SAVE, the system is described using Haskell as specification language.
+The jammer example has been used as a test case for the SAVE design methodology.
+The system is described using Haskell as specification language.
 The Haskell description is based on skeletons, which are higher-order functions used to model elementary processes.